shaysugg/ComicKhan/README.md

 Thanks to [GianniCarlo](https://github.com/GianniCarlo/DirectoryWatcher) for directory watcher.

-Thanks to [abbeycode](https://github.com/abbeycode/UnrarKit) and [marmelroy](https://github.com/marmelroy/Zip) for extraction compressed files.
+Thanks to [abbeycode](https://github.com/abbeycode/UnrarKit) and [marmelroy](https://github.com/marmelroy/Zip) for compressed files extraction.

 Thanks to [BilekUI](https://twitter.com/BilekUI) for the app icons and [icone8](https://icons8.com) for illustrations.